ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 Based on this concept, several statements can be made:
 * Each node contains the status and balance of all known wallets (even if the wallet owner is not yet known)
+* With each accepted block, the changed wallet are validated by the WalletState delta checksum field.
-* With each accepted block, the state of all wallets is validated again.
+* With each accepted Superblock, the entire WalletState is validated by the WalletState checksum field.
 * Master nodes must synchronize the wallet state in full before they can begin operating.

 Following from this, it is apparent that the full history of blocks is not required for the network to function.
 The current state of wallets is maintained and validated purely through the majority consensus.
 Some history is required for the essential blockchain operations.
 At the time of writing, this history has been set to 20000 blocks (in ideal network conditions, this would be about 7 days, if the block target of 30 seconds is generally reached).
 Nodes are allowed and able to store all the history – these kinds of nodes are called ‘Full history nodes’ and will in the future be incentivized by additional rewards for performing functions that require all history.
 (Some examples: Blockchain explorer, Regulatory enforcement of transaction history, Complete network/wallet state validation, light-weight node transaction look-up.)